 In honor of the holiday, Indians typically don new clothes, light lamps (diyas), and exchange cards and sweets.
 Known for its grand colorful and magnificent celebrations, Diwali is different from other Hindu traditions in that each day has its own significance.
 Hallmark even started making their own Diwali cards a couple years ago.

-To celebrate Diwali this weekend, and the sweetness and light in life, you can follow President Obama’s lead and light a candle.
-We, of course, will be cooking: Here are some of our favorite classic Indian sweets for you to try.
+To celebrate Diwali and the sweetness and light in life, light a candle and cook some classic Indian sweets.

 From Culinary Haven